codeandcharts/stackoverflow_survey_clean_24/developer_landscape_2024.md

 ## Methodology

-This analysis examined responses from 65,437 participants in the Stack Overflow Annual Developer Survey 2024, supplemented with cost of living data from Numbeo's Cost of Living Index 2024.
+This analysis examined responses from 65,437 participants in the Stack Overflow Annual Developer Survey 2024, supplemented with cost-of-living data from Numbeo's Cost of Living Index 2024.

 Data cleaning involved converting string representations to appropriate numeric types and handling missing values.
 For multi-response fields (separated by semicolons), custom functions were used to split and count individual responses.